avaframe/FlowPy/readme.md

 - z_delta: the maximum z_delta of all paths for every raster cell (geometric measure of process magnitude, can be associated to kinetic energy/velocity)
 - Flux: The maximum routing flux of all paths for every raster cell
 - Flow Path Travel Angle, FP_TA: the gamma angle along the flow path
-- Straight Line Travel Angle, SL_TA: Saves the gamma angle, while the distances are calculated via a straight line from the release cell to the current cell
+- Straight Line Travel Angle, SL_TA: Saves the travel angle along a straigt line, i.e. distances are calculated via a direct line from the release cell to the current cell
 - Back-tracking: Areas identified as endangering infrastructure.

 ## Motivation